ankitacoder3/Efficient-Task-Scheduler-SCHEDAY/README.md

 ## Final outcome
 The final outcome of scheday is-
-1.The application can be made web compatible.
+1. The application can be made web compatible.
 2. It can deployed on a real time website
   * So that many people can use their time efficiently and productively
   * This website will be easily accessible, feasible, and user-friendly